 2. Tippmann Cronus Tactical Paintball Gun

-While it is in second place, the Tippmann Cronus is still one of the best paintball guns you can get in 2018.
+While it is in second place, the Tippmann Cronus is still one of the best paintball guns you can get in 2018 if you're a beginner.
 The Cronus is specifically designed to resemble live-ammo guns, coming in natural and camouflaged colors, allowing you to blend in better on the battlefield.
 The internal gas line ensures that your line of sight is not interrupted by it and makes it less of a target for your opponents.